Taeyoung96/VINS-Mono-docker-tutorial/README.md

 # VINS-Mono-docker-tutorial

-There is a dockerfile on the original repository, but the explanation is unfriendly for beginners.
+There is a dockerfile on the [original repository](https://github.com/HKUST-Aerial-Robotics/VINS-Mono), but the explanation is unfriendly for beginners.

-I use another docker image, and dataset.
+I use another docker image and dataset.

+I've also uploaded a step-by-step tutorial on [YouTube](https://youtu.be/DzbHQzd45TU).

 ## Requirements
 - [docker](https://www.docker.com/)